diegoimbert/the-real-doctest/README.md

 ## Setup

-We use the tsx compiler by default, so you need to install it in your project: `npm i -D tsx`.
+We use the tsx compiler by default, so you need to install it in your project: `npm i -D the-real-doctest tsx`.
 Alternatively, you can specify a custom run command (run `npx the-real-doctest --help`)